JustMarfix/justmarfix/README.md

 # Hi everyone :wave:

-I'm a high schooler from Russia, doing some researches about Information Security.
+I'm a high schooler from Russia, doing some researches about Information Security and writing back-end for some apps.

 <details>